 We let them cool a bit because it was hot to the touch.
 Once the mix was cooler, but not too hard, we took small bunches of it to make balls of it with our hands.
 We set them aside to cool completely on a cookie sheet lined with wax paper as we were making them.
 We made 6 of each color, but you can make as many as you want.

-We made atomic models for water, white phosphorus, methane, ammonia and a few more.
+We made molecular models for water, white phosphorus, methane, ammonia and a few more.
 I never thought I’d say this, but it was actually fun discussing elements, atoms and molecules, how they connect, what they make when certain combinations are made and things like that.
 I highly recommend Eat Your Science Homework – Recipes for Inquiring Minds.

 At the end of our lesson, the real fun began: they got to eat their Science homework!
 I am telling you… edible science experiments for kids are the best!
 They were yummy.
 To make it easy for you to have the 3D atom model images on hand, I made a set of printable cards.